oguzhan-ozi/oguzhan-ozi/README.md

 ### 👨‍💻 About Me

-- 🌱 Şu anda yazılım geliştirme alanında öğreniyor ve gelişiyorum
+- 🌱 I'm currently learning and growing in the software development field
-- 💬 Teknoloji ile ilgili her konuda bana sorabilirsiniz, yardım etmekten mutluluk duyarım
+- 💬 Ask me about anything tech related, I'm happy to help
-- 📫 Bana nasıl ulaşabilirsiniz: GitHub issues üzerinden
+- 📫 How to reach me: Through my GitHub issues

 ### 🌱 Currently Learning:
 <p align="center">